pacman-admin/Repeat/README.txt

 TROUBLESHOOTING:
 If Repeat does not open, ensure your Java runtime is the correct version and is properly installed.

+KNOWN ISSUES:
 Repeat cannot move the mouse on Wayland; mouse buttons and keypresses can be controlled via Repeat on all systems.
+Changing the hotkeys to record, replay, and run the compiled Action via the menu does not work;
+see the "HOTKEYS" section for more info.

+to change the hotkeys, exit Repeat, open a keycode event tool (e.g. https://www.toptal.com/developers/keycode) to get the keycode for the key you want to use as the new hotkey the default hotkeys are:
+F7 -> Start/Stop recording your keypresses, mouse movements, etc.
+F8 -> Start/Stop replaying recorded keypresses, mouse movements, etc.
+F9 -> Run the current compiled Action in memory.

 Additional Notes:
 You may add RAM flags to increase performance, though is not at all necessary, as this program consumes almost no resources. java -XX:+AlwaysPreTouch -Xms64M -Xmx64M -jar Repeat.jar